 - Support to set up awareness days in your organisations.

-- A facebook support that we administer or an online support group through your own networks.
+- Help establishing an online support group through your own networks.

 - We will also help set up women’s support groups in organisations for women to offer peer support groups inhouse.

-- Offer monthly zoom chats on a range of topics that are chosen by the women’s network.
+- Offer monthly zoom chats on a range of topics that are chosen by the FlourisHER network.

 - Access to our online Motherwell Membership, which has lots of self help resources that people can download and use, to support their mental health and wellbeing.

-The aim of the hub is to offer support to women with their mental health and wellbeing, provided by a local charity that has the expertise to offer this support.
+The aim of the hub is to offer support to workforces with their mental health and wellbeing, provided by a local charity that has the expertise to offer this support.

-It will focus on women’s issues that may not generally be address in a workplace topics such as :
+It will focus on issues, particularly women’s issues, that may not generally be address in a workplace; topics such as :